Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 - Short shot that shows your private notes field beside the floor plan.

-The 90 Day Tech Implementation Roadmap: Action Plan For Agents
+The 90-Day Tech Implementation Roadmap: Action Plan For Agents

 The stack you are aiming for includes an IDX site, a CRM, transaction software, virtual tour workflows, and a simple advertising layer using Retargeting & Contextual Ads.
 The steps below assume you already have some pieces in place.
 Your job is to clean them up, remove dead weight, and connect them into one clear system.